komfiGolabi/Explore-Ethiopia/README.md

  * information is basic, but gives me a lot of interested facts about Ethiopia I wasn't aware of due to the quiz and showed me places where I should go for my first time travelling to Ethiopia
  * I found it easy to move around the page and had no problem to find what I was looking for.
  * I could easily contact the company with my queries and I had a confirmation email once I had my query send.
+ * The quiz was very enetrtaining and made me realize I don't know much about Ethiopia at all, repeated the quiz few times and it made me learn even more.

  ### Returning User
  * it was easy for me to find information about the places I wanted to visit
  * I had no problems with sending the messages to the company.
+ * I enjoyed playing the little quiz game, to see if I remembered all the information well, always worth cementing the knowledge with a bit of fun.
+ * still finding new things to explore and visit.